 Crystal Electronics Ltd v Digital Mobile Spectrum Ltd

-Crystal entered into a contract with Digital Mobile Spectrum Limited (“DMS”) to supply installers to help householders resolve interference issues with digital TV reception caused by high-speed mobile broadband services (such as 4G), as those services were rolled-out in their area.
+Crystal entered into a contract with Digital Mobile Spectrum Limited (“DMSL”) to supply installers to help householders resolve interference issues with digital TV reception caused by high-speed mobile broadband services (such as 4G), as those services were rolled-out in their area.

 The installers were provided with a scope of works document that set out, step-by-step, the actions to take and the suggested ways to resolve the issues based on the findings.
 The process started with identifying TV sets within the home, taking signal readings behind the TV using a portable spectrum analyser, and then working backwards along the system to identify where in the system the issue was, and to resolve this.

 In some cases where an issue was identified, the remedial work merely involved re-tuning the TV or plugging-in a small filter box behind the TV.
 If these options did not resolve the issue, the installer would look further up the system.
 Resolving the issue could involve changing a faceplate, running new cable and/or work on or replacing TV aerials.

 Crystal brought two “smash and grab” adjudications against DMSL alleging non-payment of certain amounts.
 DMSL disputed jurisdiction throughout both adjudications on the basis that the contract was not a construction contract.
 DMSL did not pay the sums awarded by the adjudicator and Crystal launched enforcement proceedings.